ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 - `forward_payload`: The forward_payload is additional data that can be sent to the new owner together with the forward_amount.
 For example, using forward_payload allows users to [add a comment during the transfer of the NFT](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#forward_payload-format), as shown in the tutorial earlier.
 However, although the forward_payload is written within TON’s NFT standard, blockchain explorers do not fully support displaying various details.
 The same problem also exists when displaying Jettons.

-Now let's build the transaction itself:
+Now let's build the message itself:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">